Top of the page

 Cryotherapy is usually used if salicylic acid treatment has not eliminated a wart or if quick treatment is desired.

-Cryotherapy can destroy warts.
-It gets rid of warts about half of the time but two or more treatments may be needed.footnote 1
+Cryotherapy usually gets rid of warts.
+Two or more treatments may be needed.

 If done carefully, cryotherapy poses little risk of scarring.